DIP vs DPS: Which Czech Pension Product Is Right for Expats?

 DIP Tax Benefits

-DIP offers the same tax deduction as DPS — up to 48,000 CZK per year deductible from your tax base.
+DIP offers the same tax deduction as DPS, up to 48,000 CZK per year deductible from your tax base.
 However, DIP does NOT receive state matching contributions.
-That 340 CZK per month is exclusive to DPS.
+That 340 CZK per month is available only with DPS.

 DIP Advantages